 There are many Padaria Portuguesa outlets all over Lisbon (you’ll see them easily near touristic locations), but the one reviewed here is the Cais do Sodre store.
 While the menu and WIFI seem pretty standard across the different shops, the seating area may vary.
 Cais do Sodre is busy enough to be happening, but not too busy that will spoil the possibility of getting some work done.

-Apart from standard cafe chairs, tables and some small couches, Padaria Portuguesa in Cais do Sodre also has one big communal table surrounded by two benches, ideal to work in group (up to 8 people).
+Apart from standard cafe chairs, tables, and some small couches, Padaria Portuguesa in Cais do Sodre also has one big communal table surrounded by two benches, ideal to work in a group (up to 8 people).
 This is a self-service cafe, and the seats are not near the counter.
 As such, you can lounge in the area for as long as you want, and no one will bother you or pressure you to order more food/drinks.

 There are several power outlets in the cafe and good artificial lighting.
 The WIFI is not stellar (you wouldn’t be able to do a conference call, for example), but it’s good enough for most blogging related tasks, checking emails, social media, etc. for example.